Recovery Starship (Casa D)

 Just the Basics

-Population Served: Adults with serious mental illness and dual diagnosis
+Population Served: Adults ages 18-59 with serious mental illness

 This program follows Telecare’s Recovery-Centered Clinical System (RCCS), an innovative recovery framework that incorporates the latest research and evidence-based practices.
 RCCS emphasizes doing no harm and supporting and enlivening recovery.
 The recovery model incorporates such approaches as motivational interviewing, cognitive behavioral therapy, dialectical behavioral therapy (DBT), harm reduction, and other consumer-centered therapeutic interventions.